Published on November 26, 2018Updated on January 26, 2024

-During the Second World War, hotel employees working in the wine cellar decided to seal off part of the storage space by building a wall made up of seven rows of bottles.
+During the Second World War, hotel employees working in the wine cellar decided to seal off part of the storage space by building a wall made up of seven rows of empty bottles.
 But what lay behind this partition?
 20,000 of the hotel’s most valuable bottles!
 The wines were hidden from the occupying forces along with the hotel’s silverware.
 And the trick worked, and after the war, Winston Churchill himself came to celebrate the reopening of the wine cellar.
 An 1811 vintage rum was opened to mark the occasion.
 Apparently, there are still a few bottles of that precious nectar in the cellar.

 From the 1960s onwards, bottling on the premises became the norm and the whole Hôtel de Paris Monte-Carlo Wine Cellar was used for storing the bottles.
 A 1929 Château Margaux, 1890 Château d’Yquem, 1945 Petrus and more: there are a number of special bottles in the “Réserve Patrimoniale” collection.
-And future fine wines are fermenting away in the cellar; outstanding vintages from 2001, 2005 and 2009 await their moment of glory in a range of SBM establishments in Monte Carlo.